 Finding the right setting and control level for your humidifier can be challenging.
 Many newer humidifiers include advanced digital controls with programmable timers.
 Timers allow you to program operation to begin at a certain time and shut off at a certain time to save energy and ensure that the unit runs only when needed in your home.
 Some humidifiers may include a countdown timer instead of a fully programmable timer.
 Countdown timers allow you to program a shutoff time if the humidifier is already running.
 Either option gives you more control over when your humidifier is operating.

-Contact us or call (734) 375-1119 to find out more about Iceberg Heating & Cooling’s humidifier services, including humidifier installation, humidifier repair, and humidifier maintenance, as well as our quality product guarantees.
-We offer Air Quality Solutions you can trust throughout Monroe County, Michigan.
+Contact us or call (734) 375-1119 to find out more about Iceberg Heating & Cooling’s humidifier services, including installation, repair, and maintenance, as well as our quality product guarantees.
+We offer air quality solutions you can trust throughout Monroe County, Michigan.